-If you haven’t washed it this year, it could be blocked with dust and yard waste.
-This accumulation can reduce your unit’s efficiency and cause it to stop working.
-Or make it wear out faster.
+If you haven’t cleaned it this year, it could be full of dust and debris from your yard.
+This collection can decrease your unit’s efficiency and cause it to malfunction.
+Or wear it down sooner.

-We recommend having your air conditioning system professionally maintained annually.
+We advise having your air conditioning system professionally serviced once a year.
 Why?
-A clean unit can be more energy efficient, which could save you money on utility bills.
+A clean unit can be more energy efficient, which could save you money on energy expenses.

-Consistent AC maintenance also helps our technicians spot and handle minor issues before they become costly problems.
+Consistent AC maintenance also helps our technicians locate and take care of slight issues before they develop into high-priced problems.

 Related: How to Keep Your Air Conditioner from Failing

-There’s also some upkeep you can do on your own between professional tune-ups.
-It only takes about an hour to clean your outdoor condenser unit, as well as a couple of components on your indoor HVAC system.
+There’s also some work you can do by yourself between professional tune-ups.
+It only takes about an hour to clean your outdoor condenser unit, as well as a few parts on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

 Choose a temperate day to wash your air conditioner.
 At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
 That way, you can test your equipment once you’ve cleaned it.

 - Wet-dry vacuum and hose with a soft brush attachment